ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 - Is brand enough?
 Tooling?
 Lifecycle?
 Quality?
 - How would you analyze repositories and registries to meet the needs of your company?

-These questions seem easy, but their really not.
+These questions seem easy, but they're really not.
 It really makes you revisit what it means to "trust" a container registry and repository...

 ### Analyzing Storage and Graph Drivers

-In this lab, we are going to focus on how [Container Enginers](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/#h.6yt1ex5wfo3l) cache [Repositories](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/#h.20722ydfjdj8) on the container host.
+In this lab, we are going to focus on how [Container Engines](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/#h.6yt1ex5wfo3l) cache [Repositories](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/#h.20722ydfjdj8) on the container host.
 There is a little known or understood fact - whenever you pull a container image, each layer is cached locally, mapped into a shared filesystem - typically overlay2 or devicemapper.
 This has a few implications.
 First, this means that caching a container image locally has historically been a root operation.
 Second, if you pull an image, or commit a new layer with a password in it, anybody on the system can see it, even if you never push it to a registry server.

 Now, let's take a look at Podman container engine.
 It pulls OCI compliant, docker compatible images: